time-link/timelink-kleio/README.md

 3. Start mhk with `mhk start`
 4. Stop the kleio server `mhk stop kleio`

-Steps 1-3 above are normally automatted inside Intellij IDEA with a Debug configuration.
+Steps 1-3 above are normally automated inside Intellij IDEA with a Debug configuration.

 Start the Kleio server inside VSCode: